zuckerburger/web-plate/README.md

 # Web-Plate
 A web application designed for restaurants and businesses alike, with database management for customising and building menu items, creating orders, and viewing sales.
-Deployed with Render [here](https://web-plate.onrender.com) (Currently not functional since free trial expired).
+Was deployed with Render [here](https://web-plate.onrender.com) (Currently not functional since free trial expired, will update soon).
 - Express.js backend
 - PostgreSQL database
 - Passport.js middleware for secure user authentication and session management